Archive How to Keep Kids Safe on TikTok

 • You can use Safes to schedule the specific times and exceptions for using each app

-Safes allows you access to parental control settings beyond what you can imagine.
+Safes allows you access to safety settings beyond what you can imagine.
 You may first hear about Safes’s features and pricing and decide to get it to control your child’s TikTok, but as you explore the features the app provides, you’ll be more convinced that you have the ultimate parental control option in your hands.
 Safes is available on iOS, Android, and through a web panel.

 smiley kids recording video for Tiktok

-The Best Way to Keep Kids Safe on TikTok
+Conclusion: The Best Way to Keep Kids Safe on TikTok

-The truth is that TikTok’s parental controls are great but not nearly enough.
-There are too many ways for children to come across inappropriate content, which defeats the purpose of parental control in the first place.
 Third-party parental control apps such as Safes can keep kids safe on the web whether they are using streaming services or checking out the latest videos of TikTok stars.
 Although, since third-party apps don’t have access to the DMs and videos your child sees on TikTok, it’s best to use TikTok’s parental controls and Safes side by side.

 Mohammad